mauriciopoppe/kubernetes-playground/docs/kubelet.md

 ```

 - The kind worker node exposes a port used for debugging, this could be done through
-  the config sent to kind (see /kind-sandbox/config-worker-dlv.yaml) or through cdebug
+  the config sent to kind (see [/kind-sandbox/config-worker-dlv.yaml](/kind-sandbox/config-worker-dlv.yaml)) or through [cdebug](https://github.com/iximiuz/cdebug)
   which can forward requests to a running container.

 ```
-# NOTE: The host should forward port 56269 to the worker node container.
+# NOTE: check that the port 56268 is forwarded from the host to the kind-worker
 docker ps
 CONTAINER ID   IMAGE                           COMMAND                  CREATED          STATUS                  PORTS                       NAMES
 3ce7114e45c1   kindest/node:v1.27.3            "/usr/local/bin/entr…"   24 seconds ago   Up Less than a second   127.0.0.1:43551->6443/tcp   kind-control-plane